 The AIG Women's Open has extensive coverage and content across a number of channels.

-To get excited beforehand, you can browse a collection of videos on our website, including Official Films and tips and tricks, or watch last year's highlights on our YouTube channel.
+You can browse a collection of videos on our website, including Official Films and tips and tricks, or watch highlights on our YouTube channel.

 How do players qualify for the Championship?